cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 Machine Code Generation
 .......................
 Interpreting a streaming query at runtime incurs a significant CPU overhead that should be avoided if real-time tuples processing is required.
-To avoid this overhead, Tigon instead uses a generated code system.
+To avoid this overhead, TigonSQL instead uses a generated code system.
 All the input queries are translated into C (for LFTAs) and C++ (for HFTAs) code which is then translated into native machine code.
 The object modules corresponding to the low-level queries are linked directly into the runtime system.